 CAUTION All PLA will go soft at around 50 centigrade which happens surprisingly easily if left by a window on a sunny day for a couple of hours.

 You will need to level the bed well to ensure good adhesion, but don’t overdo it as you’ll end up with too much first layer squishing (horizontal expansion) which stops some parts fitting together.

 Incidentally, my personal approach to first layer adhesion is to use a glass bed with microporous coating.
 I didn’t find the Creality beds to be that flat so I went with one from Wisamic.
 I wash it with detergent poured on neat and rubbed in well before washing off.
 Then I never touch it with my fingers.

 For levelling a printer without auto bed levelling I suggest using the gcode that moves the head for you as otherwise I found I was messing things up moving the print head to different places with my hands.

-Before you embark on an 18 hour major part print, please print the calibration STL below and test it!
+So, before you embark on an 18 hour major part print, please print a calibration test.
 You will probably need to adjust the horizontal expansion settings.
-The inner cavity is designed to snugly fit the 5mm3 cube magnet.
-The magnet needs to be snugly held but removable by pulling it out with the strength of one of the other cube magnets, but it should not be loose.
-The outer diameter should fit inside the 60032RS bearing.
-Again it should be neither loose nor so tight you need to hammer it in.
+The original test had an inner cavity designed to snugly fit a 5mm3 cube magnet snugly but easily removable and an outer diameter that should easily fit inside an 60032RS bearing.

 Many parts require 90 degree or 180 degree rotation in order to lie flat on the bed on the required side.
 This pitch lever for example needs to be rotated 90 degrees in the green axis to lie it flat on the side it was designed to be printed on.
 This is a relatively easy example, but there are one or two parts which can’t be reliably laid flat by simply rotating by 90 or 180 degrees.